 7. and 8.
 You may want to do several edits “in your head” and then read aloud for further editing.
 You’ll notice different things when you read aloud.
 You can also have someone read aloud to you for another perspective.

 9. It’s always important to have readers from your target audience read and give you feedback.
 Make sure you give them questions, like, “What do you want more of,” and, “Where do you get bored,” or, “Where did I lose you,” so they know specifically what to look for.

 10. I always recommend hiring a professional editor to polish your work.
 They will catch things you cannot.
 I have hired editors for my work, because it’s easier to edit someone else’s work than one’s own.

+Learn how to edit a book and you will be more successful as an author.
 Here, we have a minimum of 10 edits.
 The editing work you do will improve your writing dramatically–and can be the difference between a book your readers recommend to others and one that sits on the shelf.

 You may want to bookmark this post and come back to it when you need to edit.
 Or print a copy and post it on your bulletin board or fridge.

 I’d love to hear from readers about some of the iterations you go through when editing (and how you edit your books).
 I’m sure I left out a few things.
 How do you edit your work and how many times do you edit?
 (Feel free to ask questions, too, of course).